musab/sieve-of-eratosthenes-algorithm/README.md

 ### Installation instructions

-Begin by running the node server:
+Begin by cloning this repo, and running the node server

 ```
 cd server